matifdeveloper/admob_easy/README.md

 ```
 AdmobEasy.instance.createRewardedAd(context); // To load rewarded ad
 AdmobEasy.instance.createInterstitialAd(context); // To load Interstitial ad
-AdmobEasy.instance.loadAppOpenAd(); // To load open app ad it will show the ad automatically after load
+AdmobEasy.instance.loadAppOpenAd(); // To load an open app ad it will show the ad automatically after load
 ```

 ### Show Ads